Skip to main content

 CA 1 north from the San Cruz County Line to Bean Hollow Road appears paved for the first time on the 1954 Division of Highways Map.

 The July/August 1954 California Highways & Public Works announced the CA 1 Half Moon Bay Bypass had been released to contract.
-Half Moon Bay Bypass is cited as necessary provide a continuous high quality highway from San Francisco to Lake Lucerne and would serve as a replacement for Main Street.
+The Half Moon Bay Bypass was cited as being necessary provide a continuous high quality highway from San Francisco to Lake Lucerne and would serve as a replacement for Main Street.
 The remaining 10 miles of CA 1 south past Pigeon Point Lighthouse to the Santa Cruz County Line are stated to be in the preparation stages to realignment.
 A small segment of CA 1 in Santa Cruz County at Laguna Creek (now Majors Creek) is stated to have been brought up to modernized standards and replaced Scaroni Road.

 Part 2; a drive on former California State Route 1 on Swanton Road and the Swanton ghost town site